-Peabody and Stearns’s plans for 310 Beacon — including elevations, foundation and piling plans, floor plans. and framing plans — are included in the City of Boston Blueprints Collection in the Boston Public Library’s Arts Department (reference BIN A-89).
+Plans for 310 Beacon – including elevations, foundation and piling plans, floor plans, and framing plans – are included in both the City of Boston Blueprints Collection (reference BIN A-89) and in the Peabody and Stearns Collection (reference PS/MA.133) in the Boston Public Library’s Arts Department.

 Click here to view elevations and floor plans for the original building.

 Josefa Richmond died in June of 1931 and Joshua Richmond died in August of 1931.